-The sound of ringworm is enough to make your skin crawl.
-Thankfully it’s not nearly as creepy (or as crawly) as it sounds.
+Being told you have a case of ringworm is enough to make your skin crawl.
+Thankfully, the condition is not nearly as creepy-crawly as it sounds.
 There aren’t even any worms involved.
 (Cue sigh of relief.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy